Adele Morales

-Adele Carolyn Morales (June 12, 1925 – November 22, 2015) was an American painter and memoirist.
+Adele Carolyn Morales (June 12, 1925 – November 22, 2015) was an American painter, actress, and memoirist.
+Morales studied painting under Hans Hofman and was known for her abstract, expressionist paintings and her work in papier mâché.
+She also performed at the Actors Studio and was active in the New York art scene of the 1950s.
+While best known publicly for her marriage to Norman Mailer and the stabbing incident, Morales maintained an independent creative career throughout her life.

 Early life

 Morales was born in New York City, to a family of Peruvian origin.
 She grew up in Bensonhurst but moved to Manhattan, where she studied painting with Hans Hofmann and took up a bohemian lifestyle, being involved for several years with Edwin Fancher (who, together with Norman Mailer and Dan Wolf, founded The Village Voice) and briefly with Jack Kerouac.

 Mailer's biographer Mary Dearborn says of those days:Adele thrived in the city.
 She frequented the Village bars, especially those, like the San Remo and the Cedar Tavern, favored by artists and writers, and she dressed in fantastic, gypsylike outfits.
 By all accounts, she had extraordinary physical presence.
 With striking dark good looks and a beautiful body, she seemed to exude sexuality.
 (It was widely known that her lingerie was ordered from Frederick's of Hollywood.)